Get to know yourself

 It is important to understand yourself so you can find a career path that is rewarding and satisfying as a large proportion of our days are spent at work – in fact, the average person will spend 90,000 hours at work over a lifetime.

-myCareer Digital Resources has a range of career assessments that are useful when considering your options and future career goal.
+Digital careers resources has a range of career assessments that are useful when considering your options and future career goal.
 Once you have gained self-awareness, and are able to identify and articulate your skills and personality, you can then start exploring and researching potential opportunities and roles that you may enjoy and be naturally suited to.

 If you would like support evaluating your results, you are welcome to bring them to a guidance appointment where you can discuss them with one of our professionally qualified Careers consultants.